-For example, the OP184 driver, which has an equivalent input noise of 4 nV/ $\sqrt{\text{Hz}}$ and a noise gain of +1 when configured as a buffer, degrades the SNR by only 0.11 dB.
+For instance, a driver with an equivalent input noise of $2 \text{ nV}/\sqrt{\text{Hz}}$, like the AD8021 with a noise gain of +1 when configured as a buffer, degrades the SNR by only 0.13 dB when using the filter in Figure 26 and by 0.43 dB without.

-• The driver needs to have a THD performance suitable to that of the AD7661.
+• The driver needs to have a THD performance suitable to that of the AD7667.
 Figure 15 gives the THD versus frequency that the driver should exceed.

-The OP184, OP162 or AD8519 meet these requirements and are usually appropriate for almost all applications.
-As an alternative, in very high speed and noise-sensitive applications, the AD8021 with an external 10 pF compensation capacitor can be used.
-This capacitor should have good linearity as an NPO ceramic or mica type.
+The AD8021 meets these requirements and is appropriate for almost all applications.
+The AD8021 needs a 10 pF external compensation capacitor that should have good linearity as an NPO ceramic or mica type.
 Moreover, the use of a noninverting +1 gain arrangement is recommended and helps to obtain the best signal-to-noise ratio.

-• The AD8022 could also be used if a dual version is needed and gain of +1 is present.
+The AD8022 could also be used if a dual version is needed and gain of 1 is present.
 The AD829 is an alternative in applications where high frequency (above 100 kHz) performance is not required.
-In gain of +1 applications, it requires an 82 pF compensation capacitor.
+In gain of 1 applications, it requires an 82 pF compensation capacitor.
 The AD8610 is an option when low bias current is needed in low frequency applications.